How to Choose a Home Warranty Company

 First, you need to know what you want to cover.
 There are usually three types of plans: appliances-only, systems-only and a combination plan that covers both.
 Make a list of the items in your home and their ages.
 Are any of them still covered under a manufacturer’s warranty?

-However, if everything in your home is aging, consider the combination plan for full coverage.
-There are some companies that offer only combination plans, which may be ideal if you need higher pay limits on all your items.
+However, if everything in your home is aging, consider a combination plan for full coverage.
+There are some companies that offer only combination plans, which may be ideal if you need higher coverage limits on all your items.

 Now that you know what you need, get quotes from at least three companies.
 Prices can vary a lot — but don't just look at the base price.
 If you need optional coverage, such as a second refrigerator, sump pump or pool, you’ll need to add up those costs.

 You'll also want to know if there are any other hidden fees or caps on how much the company will pay out for a single repair.
-For instance, a provider may not pay more than $500 on a refrigerator, which may not be enough if you need to replace it.
-In this case, you’ll be stuck paying the difference.
-To find this information, you need to read a sample contract.
+For instance, a provider may not spend more than $500 on a refrigerator, which may not be enough if you need to replace it.
+In this case, you’d be stuck paying the difference.

 Don't just take a company’s word for it when it comes to coverage and costs — read the fine print.
 Most companies will let you take a peek at a sample contract upon request.
 Look for details like service fees, coverage limits and what’s completely off the table.

 Pay attention to any exclusions, even for covered items.
 For example, your plan might cover your fridge but not the ice maker that's part of it.
-“If an issue arises that is outside of the purchased warranty tier, the homeowner is responsible to pay out of pocket for those repairs,” says Danielle Napolitano, a licensed Realtor in Georgia and South Carolina.
+As Danielle Napolitano, a licensed Realtor in Georgia and South Carolina, explained to us, “If an issue arises that is outside of the purchased warranty tier, the homeowner is responsible to pay out of pocket for those repairs.”

-Lastly, check the cancellation fees and any other fees you may be responsible for.
+Also check for cancellation fees and any other costs you may be responsible for.

-When deciding between a provider for your home warranty, it really comes down to customer service according to Phil Edens, vice president of operations for Oncourse Home Solutions, a home warranty company.
-Edens recommends researching these questions:
+When picking out a home warranty, it really comes down to customer service, according to Phil Edens, vice president of operations for Oncourse Home Solutions.
+Edens recommends asking these questions:

 - Who will the provider be using to service your claims?